Do you have a boring metal file cabinet you want to makeover and do you want a few organization tips? Then read on, friend!

 Next, evenly apply the Mod Podge with a brush to the drawer front and around edges.
-Then carefully apply the wrapping paper starting at the top and smoothing it as you go to remove wrinkles as you work your way down the drawer.
+Then carefully begin adding the wrapping paper starting at the top and smoothing it as you go to remove wrinkles as you work your way down the drawer.
 Do this gently as you don’t want to tear the wrapping paper.

 Completing the Drawers

-Once the ovals were dry I attached them to the drawer fronts with hot glue.
+Once the ovals were dry, I attached them to the drawer fronts with hot glue.
 I hand-lettered the stick on labels for each drawer and added them to complete the look.

 I couldn’t be happier with how this file cabinet makeover came out.
 Now I have a functional AND beautiful file cabinet to help me stay organized in my home office!
-Remember, functional doesn’t have to be boring!
+Remember, useful doesn’t have to be boring!